Shape the stories on screen.

 The Master of Fine Arts in Screenwriting is a 48-credit-hour terminal degree.
 The workshop-driven program provides a rigorous creative environment to prepare students to craft compelling scripts for film, television, video games, and emerging digital mediums.
 Earn a terminal degree in screenwriting in two years with our accelerated, low-residency MFA program.
 Students can study anywhere in the world, joining faculty, guest screenwriters and filmmakers, and peers at three annual Texas-based writers retreats and events.
-A parallel MFA in Creative Writing is also available.

 Between residencies, students work from home, maintaining connections with their cohort through online workshops and ongoing coursework.
 These long-distance classes preserve HCU’s apprenticeship model, providing frequent feedback and personalized direction from each student’s writing mentors and peers.
 While the low-residency model allows writers to continue to live and work in their home cities, students should expect to commit considerable time every week to practicing their craft in order to successfully develop and hone their creative skills.